heeeunkimmm/graphql-beanworks/PITCHME.md

 ---
 #### Declarative Query Language

 @ul[list-spaced-bullets]
 - Only get what you asked for
 - Many resources with one request thanks to references
 - Typed 🙏
 @ulend

 ---
 #### GraphQL vs REST API

 @ul[list-spaced-bullets]
 - No more different endpoint!
 - Independent work for SyncTool, UI and API team
 - Even errors in GraphQL has HTTP status code 200 ✅
 @ulend

 ---
+yeaAH!